How To Install Apache web server on Debian 11

 sudo systemctl restart apache2

-If you make configuration changes you need to reload the Apache on Debian 11. you can use the following command:
+If you make configuration changes you need to reload the Apache on Debian 11.
+You can use the following command:

 sudo systemctl reload apache2